rosswarren/epevermodbus/README.md

 # epevermodbus

 This package is intended to help you communicate with an EPever charge controller.
-It has been tested with an EPever Tracer AN but should work with other devices.
+It has been tested with an EPever Tracer AN but should work with other EPever devices.

 ![image](https://user-images.githubusercontent.com/613642/128763284-c5bbe67b-3905-479a-8a90-b1db16ff59fb.png)

+## Features
+* Read real time data
+* Read battery parameters
+* Write battery parameters _this feature is a work in progress_
+* Automatic retries

 ## Connecting to the charge controller

+I have only tested this package on Linux / Raspberry Pi but I see no reason why it should not work on other devices.

-You have two options
+For the cable you have two options

 * Official EPever cable

 ![image](https://user-images.githubusercontent.com/613642/128763357-c88e8ef6-481c-470f-9ca3-40dd7cf85914.png)

+When using the offical cable on Linux your device will show up something like `/dev/ttyXRUSB0`.
+You will need to use a custom driver to use this cable on Linux rather than the bundled cdc-acm driver.
+It can be difficult to get this driver working properly on Linux and Raspberry Pi.

+On Windows you can use the driver provided by EPever and the cable should work fine so long as you check the rs485 checkbox in device manager.

 * Your own custom cable

+You can make your own cable using a cat5 cable, a cat5 breakout, and a USB breakout then wiring the correct pins together.
+With this approach you won't need a custom driver on Linux so it should be easier to get working.
+The device should show up as something like `/dev/ttyUSB0`.

+_more details to follow soon_

 ## Installing the package